 Let’s make a quick distinction: maintaining PCI DSS compliance isn’t the same as maintaining the...

-Why IT Security Best Practices Still Get Overlooked - And How to Fix It
+Why Cybersecurity Best Practices Still Get Overlooked

 During the past 25 years or so, the internet has evolved to become one of the most predominant vehicles supporting the endeavors of global commerce, government organizations, and academic institutions, to name a few.
-And like sharks following the scent of blood in the water, cybercriminals seeking financial profit or other mischief have evolved to develop highly sophisticated and cunning methods to extract valuable information from organizations with IT security policies not formulated with industry best practices in mind.
+And like sharks following the scent of blood in the water, cybercriminals seeking financial profit or other mischief have evolved to develop highly sophisticated and cunning methods to extract valuable information from organizations with IT security policies not formulated with cybersecurity best practices in mind.

 IT best practices can be loosely defined as any implementable procedures or policies that optimize efficiency and effectiveness of the organization while lessening vulnerability to cyberattacks.